devlemire/swag-node-shop/README.md

 ### Summary

-In this step, we'll import the cart controller and create endpoints to hit every method on the controller.
+In this step, we'll require the cart controller and create endpoints to hit every method on the controller.

 ### Instructions